vietstacker/Viettel-Digital-Talent-Program-2022/Practice-1/NguyenThiHuong_Practice1/README.md

 ```
 kolla-genpwd
 ```
 - globals.yml is the main configuration file for Kolla Ansible.
+Add some few options that are required to deploy Kolla Ansible to this file.

 ```
 vi /etc/kolla/globals.yml